Artist Bio (Short)

 'All Manner Of Ways' Album

 'All Manner Of Ways', Dylan's debut studio record, was self-released on Oct 26th of 2018 on Stirring Foot Records (Dylan's own label).
 The album of original songs features guests & friends such as James Fearnley of The Pogues & Andy Gibson of Hank III.
 Co-produced by Dylan, the record was independently funded & released with DIY PR.
-Paddy Rock (US) made 'All Manner Of Ways' '2018 Roots Album Of The Year'.
+The album reached No.1 on the Amazon Singer-Songwriters chart & No.2 on the Amazon Singer-Songwriters Best Sellers chart Paddy Rock (US) made 'All Manner Of Ways' '2018 Roots Album Of The Year'.
 Shakenstir (UK) included 'All Manner Of Ways' in their best albums of 2018.
 Fatea Magazine (UK) nominated the track 'At Sea' for song of the year.
 The Alternate Root Magazine (US) also listed 'All Manner Of Ways' in their best albums of 2018.
 Irish Folk legend, Christy Moore, put the album forward to be considered by the Irish national Folk Awards board in 2019, saying "Dylan is a true Irish ballad singer, I admire his work."

 *Got To Bottom Of Page For Album Press & Reviews*